MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 - [Windows 8.1](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolution/WindowsStore/UnityProject/App.xaml.cs)
 - [Windows Phone 8.0](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolution/WindowsPhone/UnityProject/MainPage.xaml.cs)

+## Debugging locally

+You can easily debug a particular Windows Store or Windows Phone plugin project as follows:

+1. Add the platform specific WinIntegration project to your solution (e.g. MarkerMetro.Unity.WinIntegrationMetro)
+2. Build platform specific WinIntegration project in Debug and copy output to Unity(e.g. /Assets/Plugins/Metro)
+3. Build from Unity
+4. Set breakpoints in your platform specific WinIntegration plugin project and then F5 on your app

 ## Guidance for Usage

 This plugin helps with a number of missing pieces of missing functionality within Unity.
 Use the Unity APIs if you can, and use WinIntegration where they are missing functionality.